 In line with the Memorandum of Understanding signed in July 2007, ACIAR will continue to foster opportunities for partnering with Thailand to support the other countries in the region.
-Emphasis is placed on improving regional research programs, with particular attention to Cambodia, Laos, Vietnam and Myanmar.
+Emphasis is placed on improving regional research programs, with particular attention to Burma, Cambodia, Lao PDR and Vietnam.
 Australia and Thailand are active participants in a range of IARC and other multilateral research and assistance agencies, a number of which are located in Thailand.
-This will continue to provide a suitable platform to address wider regional research initiatives with both Australian and Thai involvement.
+This will continue to provide a suitable platform to engage in wider regional research initiatives with both Australian and Thai involvement.

 ACIAR’s current program focuses on three issues: implementing the results of earlier projects, with relevance to the poorest farming communities; implementing Mekong regional biosecurity systems; and managing Mekong fisheries, partnering regionally with Laos, Cambodia and Vietnam.